Media Communications Mesh#

 2. Navigate to the Media-Communications-Mesh directory

-run bellow command from the root directory of the repository to build all of the Dockerfiles:
+Run the command below from the root directory of the repository to build all of the Dockerfiles:

-After running the build_docker.sh the following docker images will be available in current docker context if the script run successfully:
+After running the build_docker.sh the following Docker images will be available in the current Docker context if the script runs successfully:

 • mcm/sample-app:latest